VicoandMe/XwalkDriver/README.txt

 (1) Download an executable binary from https://github.com/VicoandMe/XwalkDriver

-(2) Add --remote-debugging-port behind the 'exec' command in your local APP. e.g I packaged a example named foo.
+(2) Add --remote-debugging-port behind the 'exec' command in your local APP. e.g I packaged an example named 'foo'.
 And I installed 'foo' in /usr/bin
        vim /usr/bin/foo

        add --remote-debugging-port in the last line: